prairiewind/prerequisites/README.md

 The code is related to the following published paper:
 >Chen, Y., Wuillemin, P.-H., Labat, J.-M.: Discovering Prerequisite Structure of Skills through Probabilistic Association Rules Mining.
 In: Proceedings of the 8th International Conference on Educational Data Mining, Madrid, Spain, 117-124, 2015 [[pdf]](http://www.educationaldatamining.org/EDM2015/uploads/papers/paper_42.pdf)

-If you'd like to use the code, please *mention this paper* in your work :simple_smile:.
+If you'd like to use the code, please *mention this paper* in your work :smile:.